PacificBiosciences/paraphase/README.md

 Optional parameters:
 - `-g`: Gene(s) to analyze, separated by comma.
 All supported genes will be analyzed if not specified.
 - `-t`: Number of threads.
 - `--genome`: Genome reference build.
 Default is `38`.
-If `37` or `19` is specified, Paraphase will run the analysis for GRCh37 or hg19, respectively (note that only 11 medically relevant [regions](paraphase/data/19/config.yaml) are supported now).
+If `37` or `19` is specified, Paraphase will run the analysis for GRCh37 or hg19, respectively (note that only 11 medically relevant [regions](paraphase/data/19/config.yaml) are supported now for GRCh37/hg19).
 - `gene1only`: If specified, variants calls will be made against the main gene only for SMN1, PMS2, STRC, NCF1 and IKBKG, see [below](#interpreting-the-output).
 - `--novcf`: If specified, no VCF files will be produced.
 - `--samtools`: path to samtools.
-If the paths to samtools or minimap2 are not in the PATH environment variable, they can be provided through the `--samtools` and `--minimap2` parameters.
+If the paths to samtools or minimap2 are not already in the PATH environment variable, they can be provided through the `--samtools` and `--minimap2` parameters.
 - `--minimap2`: path to minimap2

 ## Interpreting the output